glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 ---

 That's it!
 You’ve successfully replaced the suit’s image in the game with your own custom picture.
 Now, when you deploy your mod and load up the game, your new image will appear in place of the default one.
+Don't close RPKG yet if you already are moving on to the next article.
+It'll make things alot quicker

 ---